 Extension to the problem

-Try a similar problem if the product of the ages is 84 and the sum is 14.
+Pose a similar problem in which the product of the ages is 84 and the sum is 14.

 Other contexts for the problem

 Costs of food items, ages of family members

 A range of number combinations have a sum of 15.
 The problem also requires three of these numbers to have a product of 45.
 There are fewer of these because 45 is only divisible by 1, 3, 5, 9, 15, 45.
 The three dogs must each have one of these divisors as their age.
 Together their ages must add to 15.